- VIVE Focus 3 features

-You may need to close your other eye to get a clear measure.
+You may need to close your other eye to get a clear reading.

 Check the millimeter mark on the other eye.
-You may need to close the first eye to get a clear measure.
+You may need to close the first eye to get a clear reading.

 - Make a note of your IPD measurement.
 You may want to recheck several times to make sure your reading is accurate.

 Tip: You can also ask a friend to help you measure your IPD instead of doing it by yourself with a mirror.
 Make sure you're looking straight ahead while they measure.

 You can estimate IPD by trying different settings.
 This method is very convenient, but might be less accurate.

 - While wearing the VR headset, focus on text or lines at the center of view.
 If no text is present, open a screen in VR with text.